srm-mic/fix-res/README.md

 ## Related Work -- Fixing the train-test resolution discrepancy by Image Compression using SVD:

+The idea here was to see if compression of the images had a similar effect or not to cropping the image as per what the paper suggested.
 We have found that on compressing the images, the validation and test accuracy improves.

 ### Table: